Ladies Work Shirts

 - Hospitality Workers: Hotel housekeeping staff, catering assistants, and cleaning professionals needing durable, easy-care work shirts

-- Tradeswomen: Electricians, plumbers, carpenters, and decorators requiring comfortable casual work t-shirts for on-site work
+- Tradeswomen: Electricians, plumbers, carpenters, and decorators requiring comfortable casual work t-shirts for site work

 - Warehouse and Logistics Staff: Order pickers, dispatch personnel, and distribution centre workers needing breathable, hard-wearing work shirts